osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 just like reading legal documents, take a look at the contents of the LICENSE file.

-Attribution-ShareAlike 2.0
+Creative Commons Attribution-ShareAlike 3.0

 You are free:

-    * to copy, distribute, display, and perform the work
+    * to Share — to copy, distribute and transmit the work
-    * to make derivative works
-    * to make commercial use of the work
+    * to Remix — to adapt the work

 Under the following conditions:

-Attribution.
-You must give the original author credit.
+    * Attribution.
+You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).

-Share Alike.
-If you alter, transform, or build upon this work, you may distribute the resulting work only under a license identical to this one.
+    * Share Alike.
+If you alter, transform, or build upon this work, you may distribute the resulting work only under the same, similar or a compatible license.

     * For any reuse or distribution, you must make clear to others the license terms of this work.
+      The best way to do this is with a link to this web page.
-    * Any of these conditions can be waived if you get permission from the copyright holder.
+    * Any of the above conditions can be waived if you get permission from the copyright holder.

-Your fair use and other rights are in no way affected by the above.

-This is a human-readable summary of the Legal Code (the full license).
+    * Nothing in this license impairs or restricts the author's moral rights.